Putin Fires First Barrage of Nuclear-Capable Hypersonic Missiles

 With Vladimir Putin’s invading forces failing to make any meaningful headway against Ukraine’s defenders on the ground in Donbas, the Kremlin chief ordered a wide range of Russia’s arsenal deployed in the first large-scale terror attack since mid-February.

-The sheer volume of weapons deployed, including at least 81 missiles and eight Iranian exploding Shahed drones, suggested an attempt to overwhelm the Ukrainian air defences, which have been boosted by recent contributions from allied governments.
+The sheer volume of weapons deployed, including more than 80 missiles and eight Iranian exploding Shahed drones, suggested an attempt to overwhelm the Ukrainian air defences, which have been boosted by recent contributions from allied governments.
 More than a dozen deaths were confirmed as rockets hit targets in and around the capital Kyiv, and many other towns and cities including Kharkiv, Odesa, and Lviv way out in the West of the country.

 The missiles also knocked out the power supply to the Zaporizhzhia nuclear power plant, Europe’s largest, cutting it off from the Ukrainian grid, officials said, prompting a warning of potential catastrophe from the U.N. nuclear agency.